 How Do I Optimize My Amazon Listing?

-We can break down Amazon listing optimization into seven different sections, like what we have here:
+We can break down Amazon listing optimization into seven different sections:

 - Product Title